a sustainable static site generator

 Tack is a command-line application that compiles input files in various markup languages into a static website.
-It is loosely modeled after Bonsai & Stacey and hopefully is a lot less complex to setup and operate than nanoc.
-The software is written in C# and a proud Mono application that runs on Mac OS X and probably any other POSIX system.
+It is strongly modeled after Bonsai & Stacey and is a lot less complex to setup and operate than nanoc, or more modern alternatives, like Hugo.

 tack(or the full version: